 It’s time to get back outside!
 If you are looking for opportunities to connect with nature and work on meaningful projects, we’d like to welcome you to volunteer on Fresh Roots schoolyard farms.
 We believe that being close to the soil, working with plants and having safe ways to connect with each other and our community can have a tremendously positive impact on us as individuals.
 Not to mention your help has a big impact on our farm sites!

 Interested?
-We’re asking that all potential volunteers join us for a VIRTUAL ONLINE ORIENTATION this year, so we can share a little bit more about our volunteer opportunities, information about signing up, orient you to our COVID-19 safety policies, and answer any questions.
+Join us for a VIRTUAL ONLINE ORIENTATION in April 2022 so we can share a little bit more about our volunteer opportunities, information about signing up, orient you to our COVID-19 safety policies, and answer any questions.
 (Volunteer intake for 2021 is now closed)

 Who can help?